 The technical success rate for PBD in dilated ducts is usually over 90%.
 The issue of PBD success in nondilated ducts is more controversial, with some authors indicating a success rate of about 65% to 80% and the SIR indicating that 65% success is a reasonable goal (Saad 2010).
 The SIR states that if PTC can be performed successfully in nondilated ducts that the minimum subsequent threshold for success at PBD should be 70%.

-Management of patients with hepatobiliary pathology can be optimized with an interdisciplinary approach by hepatalogists, hepatic surgeons, interventional radiologists, and specialty-trained radiology nurses.
+Management of patients with hepatobiliary pathology can be optimized with an interprofessional approach by hepatalogists, hepatic surgeons, interventional radiologists, and specialty-trained radiology nurses.
 Patients in whom indwelling catheters are left often undergo extensive care and education by nurses and other healthcare professionals, such as physician assistants and radiologic technologists.
 The nurse should also assist in the coordination of follow-up care with the clinical team.
 Patients in whom biliary stents are placed usually require continued monitoring by gastroenterologists/hepatologists and diagnostic radiologists.

 Percutaneous biliary access and imaging leads to intended beneficial outcomes in the majority of cases.
 Clinicians taking care of patients with biliary tract pathology should be aware of signs and symptoms that indicate invasive cholangiography to be the next best step in patient care and that can occur as sequelae from the procedure.